Shimla, attractions: a colonial city next to the Himalayas

 Next Destination: From Shima to McLeod Ganj

 Without realizing it, it became night.
 We went back to our hotel and went to sleep to recover our strength for our next trip.
 We would head north, this time towards Dharamsala.
-Specifically McLeod Ganj, known as “the little Lasha”, the city where the Dalai Lama settled in exile after having to leave Tibet.
+Specifically to McLeod Ganj, known as “the little Lasha”, the city where the Dalai Lama settled in exile after having to leave Tibet.

 If you found this article interesting and practical for your trip to India help us to continue growing: comment, evaluate or share.
 You can also subscribe to the blog for travel updates.
 If you are planning a trip to India, you may also be interested in the list of India Travel Tips, the 3-week North India Route or our visit to Jaisalmer and the Thar desert.